 Robert G. Natelson is a nationally known constitutional scholar and author whose research into the history and legal meaning of the Constitution has been cited repeatedly at the U.S. Supreme Court, federal appeals courts, and state supreme courts—both by parties and by U.S. and state Supreme Court justices and by federal appellate judges.
 He is is widely acknowledged to be the country’s leading active scholar on the Constitution’s amendment procedure and among the leaders on several other topics.

 He was a law professor for 25 years, serving at three different universities, where among other subjects he taught Constitutional Law, Constitutional History, Advanced Constitutional Law, and First Amendment.
 Professor Natelson is currently the Senior Fellow in Constitutional Jurisprudence at the Heartland Institute in Arlington Heights, IL, the Independence Institute in Denver, Colorado, and the Montana Policy Institute in Bozeman, Montana.
 He heads the Independence Institute’s Article V Information Center.

 Professor Natelson’s articles and books span many different parts of the Constitution, including groundbreaking studies of the Necessary and Proper Clause, federalism, Founding-Era interpretation, regulation of elections, and the amendment process of Article V. In addition to his authorship of law journal articles and legal books, he has written the highly influential Article V Handbook for state lawmakers; the popular book, The Original Constitution: What It Actually Said and Meant; and numerous shorter pieces for media outlets.
 Recent contributions have been published by the Washington Post, the Washington Times, the Denver Post, the American Spectator, the Wall Street Journal, Barron’s, Townhall.com, the American Thinker, CNSNews, and the Daily Caller, among others.

 Professor Natelson is especially known for his studies of the Constitution’s original meaning.
 His research has carried him to libraries throughout the United States and in Britain, including four months at Oxford.
 The results have included several break-though discoveries.

-U.S. Supreme Court justices have relied explicitly on his research in five cases:
+U.S. Supreme Court justices have relied explicitly on his research in six cases:

 - Arizona State Legislature v.
 Arizona Independent Redistricting Comm’n, 135 S.Ct.
 2652, 2684 (2015) (Roberts, C.J., dissenting)